SonarSource/sonar-.net-documentation/doc/analyze-from-tfs.md

-﻿# Analyze .Net Projects From Team Foundation Server 2013/2015
+# Analyze .Net Projects From Team Foundation Server 2013/2015

 ## Overview
-The [build system](https://msdn.microsoft.com/en-us/library/ms181709(v=vs.120).aspx)) in Team Foundation Server 2013 ("TFS 2013") is based on Windows Workflow.
+The [build system](https://msdn.microsoft.com/en-us/library/ms181709(v=vs.120).aspx) in Team Foundation Server 2013 ("TFS 2013") is based on Windows Workflow.
 Builds are defined and customised using XAML.
-TFS 2015 [introduced](https://msdn.microsoft.com/en-us/Library/vs/alm/Build/overview) a new build system but also supports the legacy "XAML build" system from TFS 2013.
+TFS 2015 introduced a [new build system](https://msdn.microsoft.com/en-us/Library/vs/alm/Build/overview) but also supports the legacy "XAML build" system from TFS 2013.

-This section describes how to set up to configure a XAML build in TFS 2013 or TFS 2015 to include code analysis.
+This document describes how to set up to configure a XAML build in TFS 2013 or TFS 2015 to include code analysis.
+It also gives an outline of how to set up analysis using the new build system.

 ### Mapping Build Definitions to SonarQube projects